FreekVandeVelde/Old-Boy-Network-in-Science/README.md

 Our re-analysis refers to the article [Sharing of science is most likely among male scientists](https://www.nature.com/articles/s41598-017-13491-0) by Jorg J. M. Massen, Lisa Bauer, Benjamin Spurny, Thomas Bugnyar, and Mariska E. Kret.

 In the study, Massen et al. interpret their data as indicative of an 'Old Boy network' in academia.
-In our re-analysis, we come to different conclusions but we would like to thank Jorg Massen and colleagues for sharing their data with us.
+In our re-analysis, we come to different conclusions but we would like to thank Jorg Massen and colleagues for sharing their data and thus making this re-analysis possible.